 Families are a vital part of the team and the SAP team values the importance of parent/guardian involvement in this process.
 A team member is ready to talk with you about the referral and obtain information about your child.

 Please complete SAP Deer Lakes Permission Form and return it to your child’s school counselor or SAP Team member.
-If you would like the SAP Liaison from Holy Family Institute to screen your child, please complete the back portion of the form as well.
+If you would like the SAP Liaison from Holy Family Institute to screen your child, please complete the page 2 of the form as well.
+A copy can be found on the school counselor's website.

 School Based Therapy Services

 The Deer Lakes School District has recently connected with Family Behavioral Resources (FBR) as the new school based mental health services (SCMHS) provider.
 SBMHS are for students struggling at home or in school.
 Students with identified needs for support would be afforded the opportunity during the school day to attend therapy sessions.
 Therapists from Family Behavioral Resources (FBR) are available in the school building throughout the school year and summer break.
-A brochure is available below for download to gain additional information.
-For more information, please reference the contact information on the brochure for Family Behavioral Resources (FBR) or reach out to the school social worker, Todd Schachter, at 724-265-5300 ext.
+A brochure is available on the school counselor's website to gain additional information.
+For more information, please reference the contact information on the brochure for Family Behavioral Resources (FBR) or reach out to the school social worker, Autumn Rodgers, at 724-265-5300 ext.
 2673 or [email protected]

 for more information.